If you would like to volunteer, please fill out the application at the link below.

 record your hours on line!

-*Spring Farm & Nature Guides – Farm & Nature Spring Field Trips are scheduled on Wednesdays, Thursdays, & Fridays, mid March through May.
+*Farm & Nature Guides – Farm & Nature Spring Field Trips are scheduled in the spring and fall on Wednesdays, Thursdays, & Fridays.
 If you love nature and children, this is an opportunity you don’t want to pass up.
+Must be age 18 and up.
 No experience necessary.
 We will train you!

 *Garden & Greenhouse Helpers – Help water, weed and harvest all the produce in our gardens and greenhouses.
 Garden workdays are every Tuesday from 9:30am-12:30pm.
 At the heart of it all, our volunteer efforts, helps support our children’s programs and the community through fresh harvest donated to PIN of Delaware.